-1 Use the treadmill for a short time at speed of 3.5 - 6 MPH (6 - 10 km/h).
+Use the treadmill for a short time at speed of 3.5 - 6 MPH (6 - 10 km/h).
 Do unusual noises occur?
-2 Turn up treadmill to max. speed for a short time.
-Does the treadmill reach the specified max. speed?
+2 Turn up the treadmill to max. speed for a short time.
+Does the treadmill reach the 2 specified max. speed?
 Do unusual noises occur?
 3 Does the display correctly show the distance traveled at top speed?
-4 Stop the treadmill and move it to max. incline.
-Does the treadmill reach the desired incline?
+3 Does the display correctly show the distance traveled at top speed?
+Stop the treadmill and move it to max. incline.
+Does the treadmill reach the desired 4 incline?
 5 Do unusual noises occur while the treadmill is running at max. incline?
-6 Check the Magnetic Emergency Stop function.
+5 bo unusual noises occur writte the treadmitt is fullining at max.
+Incline: 6 Check the Magnetic Emergency Stop function.
 Is an emergency stop initiated?
-7 Set the treadmill to STAND-BY mode.
-Though slight movement is normal, the running sur- face must be very difficult to move.
+Set the treadmill to STAND DV mode.
+Though clight movement is normal, the suppring 7 Set the treadmill to STAND-BY mode.
+Though slight movement is normal, the running surface must be very difficult to move.
 Is the running surface stopped correctly?